CrowdStrike/cloud-fcs-labs/content/attacknrespond/lab-4/index.en.md

+---
-# Lab 4: Moving laterally to a S3 bucket
+title: "Lab 4: Moving laterally to a S3 bucket"
+weight: 4
+---

 In the previous lab, we explored the compromised container and discovered an associated IAM profile with access to the AWS CLI.
 We also discovered that we have read access to Amazon Simple Storage Service (S3).